agila5/livellamenti-CLAMSES/README.md

 ## Laboratorio Virtuale

-Potete utilizzare il seguente link per accedere al laboratorio virtuale di Ateneo: VMware Horizon (unimib.it)
+Potete utilizzare il seguente link per accedere al laboratorio virtuale di Ateneo [VMware Horizon (unimib.it)](https://libaas-lessons.si.unimib.it/) dopo esservi iscritti tramite il seguente link: [https://libaas.unimib.it/PubLab/register/be0be423c108013a2800](https://libaas.unimib.it/PubLab/register/be0be423c108013a2800).